rsmaller/carg/README.md

 ## Initializer Flags

 ### NO_FLAGS
 This is a macro which expands to `0`.
-This is a semantic choice to show in `argInit()` that an argument has no custom flags.
+This is a semantic choice to show in `carg_arg_create()` that an argument has no custom flags.

 ### POSITIONAL_ARG
-This macro should be passed in to the flags section of `argInit()` to specify an argument should be given a value without any sort of flag preceding it.
+This macro should be passed in to the flags section of `carg_arg_create()` to specify an argument should be given a value without any sort of flag preceding it.

 ### BOOLEAN_ARG
 When specifying an argument should simply be a flag which toggles some variable on or off, two things must be done.
 The argument must be initialized as a boolean, which is what this flag is for.
-Pass this flag into `argInit()` and later reference the generated argument in `setFlagsFromNamedArgs()` with `bool` to create a boolean argument.
+Pass this flag into `carg_arg_create()` and later reference the generated argument in `carg_set_named_args()` with `bool` to create a boolean argument.
 Boolean arguments are always flags, and they can therefore never appear as a positional argument.

 ### HEAP_ALLOCATED
 This is a flag for declaring an argument as heap-allocated.
-In practice, this should never be used.
-This library automatically handles setting this flag when using the `heapArgInit()` function-style macro.
-Setting this manually may cause the library to free a pointer which has not been heap-allocated.
-Doing so may result in segmentation faults/crashes.
+Doing so will cause this library to automatically free the allocation when it terminates.

 ### ENFORCE_NESTING_ORDER
-This is a flag for declaring the root of a nested argument as not order-agnostic; this flag should be set in `nestedArgumentInit()`, and the library will do runtime checks in `setFlagsFromNestedArgs()` to ensure arguments nested within other arguments come after their parent arguments in the argument vector.
+This is a flag for declaring the root of a nested argument as not order-agnostic; this flag should be set in `carg_nested_container_create()`, and the library will do runtime checks in `carg_set_nested_args()` to ensure arguments nested within other arguments come after their parent arguments in the argument vector.

 <!-- ### ENFORCE_STRICT_NESTING_ORDER